 I researched what kids in public school kindergarten should know by the end of the year, and chose what to teach my kids to stay on par with that.
 To be very bare bones about it, I’m focusing this year on:

-- Lots and lots of play including nature study with a weekly nature co-op.
+- Lots and lots of play including this nature study curriculum with a weekly nature co-op.

 My kindergartener just turned 6 in August and he knows how to read.
 I can hardly pull him away from his books!